changah-song/fluent-fable/frontend/README.md

 - flashcard (make hanja part scrollable and better UI (non hanja should not display that section))

-- when highlighting word not found in dictionary it keeps saying Loading...
 - book doesn't remember page it was on last when new book is selected
 - bookmark that actually covers parts of the page would be cool
 - implement keeping track of daily progress section